-- As of May 2018, the food-manufacturing sector employs about 1.6 million workers.3 These people are involved in manufacturing and processing soft drinks, beer, chocolate bars, chips, frozen entrees, boxed foods, baked items, pet food, and just about any other edible product you can think of.
+- As of May 2022, the food-manufacturing sector employs over 1.6 million workers.
+These people are involved in manufacturing and processing soft drinks, beer, chocolate bars, chips, frozen entrees, boxed foods, baked items, pet food, and just about any other edible product you can think of.

 The food industry offers a lot of different career options, whether you would like to focus more on food service or manufacturing.
 And many of these careers come with appealing perks.
 Check out the following to decide whether a career in food is the right path for you.

 - 13 Top Jobs in the Food Industry